 - Read the Microsoft Getting Started document that shipped with your Windows operating system. - Ensure that your system has the latest BIOS, firmware, and driver updates.
-If required, download the latest BIOS, firmware, and driver updates from www.dell.com/support/home. - Create a device driver media (USB drive, CD, or DVD).
+If required, download the latest BIOS, firmware, and driver updates from Dell Support Site.. - Create a device driver media (USB drive, CD, or DVD).